apigee/openbank/README.md

 The Payment Initiation APIs are also secured with **oAuth 2.0** and need a **valid Access token**.

 Banking APIs provide developers with the information needed to create innovative Fintech apps for consumers.There are a few obvious use cases worth mentioning:

+ - Aggregation of financial metrics such as net worth and savings across multiple accounts.
+ - Analysis and recommendations for better money management.
+ - Recommendation of products and deals based on monthly statements.

 ## Apigee Edge Setup